reTHINK-project/specs/dynamic-view/basics/intra-local-comm.md

-#### Intra-domain Local Communication
+---
+layout: documentation
+title: Intra-runtime Msg Delivery
+category: How it Works - Basics
+order: 8
+---

 Communication between two Hyperties running in the same Runtime instance can be performed locally by using some non-standard function or through the Runtime BUS using postMessage standard function.

 <!--
 @startuml "intradomain-local-communication.png"